sac3g15/CoastSat_noc/README.md

 #### 4.1 Define Shoreline Cleaning Variables and clean shorelines ####
 Task time = ~2 mins (+ ~5 mins processing time per 100km2 zone)

 **Description:** Despite defining 0% overlap, the ROIs created above will have small interlocking areas between them, these need to be removed so that the shorelines processed can be clipped to prevent overlapping lines.
 A buffer zone is also created to remove unwanted lines away from the coast.
+These processes are completed within the second ArcGIS model ‘Shoreline_cleaning_presettings’.
 1. Open ArcMap/Pro Map document.
 In Catalog menu, under toolboxes, double click on ‘Shoreline_cleaning_presettings’
 2. Input the following:
     1. ROI filtered output = geodatabase directory > filename (e.g. ‘countryname_ROIs_filtered’)